Disentangling discrete and continuous spectra of tidally forced internal waves in shear flow: Resolvent and spectrum of

 In order for this condition to be satisfied, the coefficients should behave as $\lvert a^\pm \rvert \propto (z^c)^{- 1/2}$ unless $f_2(0) = 0$.
 Accordingly, $\phi(z)$ diverges over a broad range in the limit of $z^c \to 0$.
 Note that this issue is not relevant to the tidally forced problem as the forcing function, $\hat{\bm{f}}_n$ in \eqref{eq:vector_and_forcing}, is identically $0$ at $z = 1$ and vanishes at $z = 0$ in the limit $z^c \to 0$, i.e., $\omega_n \to k U_0$.

-In the end, we have learned that a line segment $\{ \sigma \vert \sigma = kU(z), 0 \leq z \leq 1 \}$ belongs to the spectrum of $\bm{\mathcal{M}}_k$.
+In the end, we have learned that a line segment $\{ \sigma \vert \sigma = kU(z), 0 \leq z \leq 1 \}$ belongs to the spectrum of $\mathsfbi{M}_k$.
 Physically, this continuous part of the spectrum determines the condition for a critical level existing somewhere in the system.
-At this level, the wave energy becomes infinite so that the stationary solution breaks down.
+At this level, the wave energy becomes infinite so that the stationary solution \yo{is undefinable}.